 We love to receive compliments, especially when we’re having a bad day or struggling with something.
 A simple compliment can instantly change the mood we’re in.

-The challenge people face is knowing what to say on a regular basis so that giving compliments becomes a habit.
+The challenge people face is knowing what to say regularly so that giving compliments becomes a habit.
 As one of the laws of the universe states that in order to receive, we must be willing to give first.

 People respond differently to compliments so it’s important to know when a compliment is appropriate and when it’s not.
 One of my mentors often says people are walking around with a sticker on their foreheads that says, “Please appreciate me.”

 The best compliments are often the ones least expected and expressed with authenticity.
-I remember many years ago, I was enrolled in a Business Management course, and one of the activities the students had to complete was to create a business plan based on the products and services they offered.
+I remember many years ago, I was enrolled in a Business Management course, and one activity the students had to complete was to create a business plan based on the products and services they offered.

-The trainer of the course reviewed each person’s plan and out of the twenty or so plans, she singled mine out in front of the class.
+The trainer of the course reviewed each person’s plan and out of the about twenty plans, she singled mine out in front of the class.
 She complimented me for being thorough and thoughtful about my plan for the future and encouraged others to do something similar for their businesses.

-That small compliment remained with me for a long time and also gave me confidence that I could have a go at creating the type of business I wanted based on the products and services I identified.
+That small compliment remained with me for a long time and also gave me confidence I could have a go at creating the business I wanted based on the products and services I identified.

 10 Compliments That Can Brighten a Person’s Day